The integration of variable generation and storage into electricity capacity markets: Example

-In GB the capacity market is settled through a single-pass descending-clock auction which identifies the required clearing price.
-(Similar auctions are conducted in other countries.)
-Thus in GB the EFCs of storage facilities---which now participate in the GB capacity market---are estimated in advance of the capacity auction.
-The EFC $\efc{i}{\R}$ of each store~$i$ is determined as described in the present paper, but is done so with respect to an ``initial'' set of resources~$\R$ which is taken to be the amount of \emph{firm capacity} which would be required in order to meet the GB reliability standard.
-In GB most resource currently participating in the market is indeed firm capacity, or at least conventional generation, and the storage EFCs estimated as above are close to their true values, i.e.\ to those calculated with respect to the set of resources~$\R$ finally obtained in the market.
-However, the example of the present section is chosen so that storage plays a significant role---something which may very well also be the case in future real energy systems.
-If, in this example, the EFC $\efc{i}{\R}$ of each store~$i$ is determined as is current practice in GB (i.e.\ as its contribution when added to an existing set of resources~$\R$ consisting of firm capacity and just sufficient to meet the required reliability standard) then the storage EFCs so obtained prove to be considerable overestimates in comparison with their true values---those calculated with respect to the optimal set of resources determined as described above and meeting the reliability standard at minimum cost.
-The reason for this is again as discussed at the end of Section~\ref{sec:equiv-firm-capac}: storage added to existing storage is less valuable than when added to firm capacity providing the same level of reliability.
-A consequence, \emph{in the present example}, of this overvaluation of the contribution of storage would be that---if uncorrected---\emph{all} the resource obtained in the capacity market would consist of storage.
-Further, with the realistic resource costs chosen for this example, the cost of obtaining sufficient (all storage) resources to correctly meet the required reliability standard would be \pounds 58.1m, whereas the true cost of the optimal resource set (as identified earlier and consisting of a mixture of firm capacity and storage) to meet that reliability standard is \pounds 49.7m.
-The more careful evaluation of the contribution of storage in the present example therefore leads to a cost saving of 14.5\% in the capacity market of this example.
+In GB (and other countries) the capacity market is settled through a single-pass descending-clock auction which identifies the required clearing price.
+Thus the EFCs of storage facilities---which now participate in the GB capacity market---are estimated in advance of the capacity auction.
+The EFC $\efc{i}{\R}$ of each store~$i$ is determined as described in the present paper, but---as for the first iteration of the present example---is done so with respect to an ``initial'' set of resources~$\R$ which is taken to be the amount of \emph{firm capacity} which would be required in order to meet the GB reliability standard.
+In GB most resource currently participating in the market is conventional generation, and the storage EFCs estimated as above are close to their true values, i.e.\ to those calculated with respect to the set of resources~$\R$ finally obtained in the market.
+However, the example of the present section is chosen so that storage plays a significant role---something which may very well also be the case in future real systems.
+In this example the initial EFC estimates $\efc{i}{\R}$ of the stores, determined as described above, prove to be considerable overestimates in comparison with their true values.
+The reason for this is as discussed at the end of Section~\ref{sec:equiv-firm-capac}: storage added to existing storage is less valuable than when added to firm capacity providing the same level of reliability.
+A consequence, \emph{in the present example}, of this overvaluation of the contribution of storage would be that, if uncorrected, \emph{all} the resource obtained in the capacity market would consist of storage---as at the end of the first iteration.
+Further, with the realistic resource costs chosen for this example, the cost of obtaining sufficient (all storage) resources to correctly meet the required reliability standard is \pounds 58.1m, whereas the true cost of the optimal resource set (as identified earlier and consisting of a mixture of firm capacity and storage) to meet that reliability standard is \pounds 49.7m.
+The more careful evaluation of the contribution of storage in the present example therefore leads to a cost saving of 14.5\%.

 Finally we test more carefully the extent to which the continuity and smoothness assumptions of Section~\ref{sec:risk-metrics} are applicable in the current example.
 Figure~\ref{fig:continuity} shows the effect of starting with the background system of pre-existing capacity and gradually adding to it all the capacity-providing resources competing in the auction, taken in the order of the final merit-order stack.
 The figure plots residual EEU against cumulative EFC.
 At each point the latter is again the firm capacity which would substitute for the resources added so far while maintaining the same level of residual EEU (so that the underlying relationship defined by the plotted points is in fact independent of the order in which the resources are taken).
 We see that, as required for the continuity assumption, there are no large gaps between successive points.
 In particular these points are dense in the region corresponding to the target EEU for the auction---as represented by the horizontal line.
 We therefore conclude that the continuity assumption is sufficiently well satisfied.